gwashh/News-API/README.md

 ## Built By [Perry Sugut](https://github.com/gwashh/)

 ## Description
 News app is a web application that displays a list of various news sources.
 On choosing a news source, it will preview the top news articles of the day.
 Clicking a news article will redirect the user to read it fully from the news source.
-It achieves this by using the [News API](https://ne# Habari..
-Chap Chap
+It achieves this by using the [News API]
+The code is in the master branch.

 ## Built By [Perry Sugut](https://github.com/gwashh/)